CagoThaPlug/LEECH/README.md

 # Section 3: External Plugin Informative

-## 3.1 External Plugin Informative
+## 3.1 External Plugin Warning

-#### External Plugin Informative

 Here we will explore the usage of the RuneLite API for some not so good things.
-This may include loading in plugins not meant to be usable through RuneLite's Plugin Hub.
+This may include loading in plugins not meant to be usable through RuneLite's Plugin Hub or Plugins that were removed by Gagex request.

-#### WARNING: Educational Purposes Only
+#### Educational Purposes Only

 This section is for educational purposes only.
 We do not condone the usage of these plugins in any way.
 We are simply showcasing the capabilities of the RuneLite API and how it can be used to create plugins that are not meant to be used through the Plugin Hub.
 Please use at your own risk.